christhekeele/matcha/CONTRIBUTING.md

   Matcha continuously looks ahead to upcoming language releases, running its test suite against them to anticipate compatibility issues.

   If a storm is brewing on the horizon, the bleeding-edge test suite normally catches it, with more than enough time for someone to jump in and deal with the regression.

-- **_[Submitting a PR][open-a-pr]_**

-  See a typo or a broken link?
-Is existing documentation unclear, or does following it lead to behaviour you consider surprising?
-Jump in and help us correct it!

 - **_[Starting a discussion][open-a-new-discussion]_**